 The Fair Credit Reporting Act (FCRA) gives you specific rights when you are, or believe that you are, a victim of identity theft.
 Here is a brief summary of the rights designed to help you recover from identity theft.

-The security freeze is designed to prevent credit, loans and services from being approved in your name without your consent.
+You have a right to place a “security freeze” on your credit report, which will prohibit a consumer reporting agency from releasing information in your credit report without your express authorization.
+The security freeze is designed to prevent credit, loans, and services from being approved in your name without your consent.
 However, you should be aware that using a security freeze to take control over who gets access to the personal and financial information in your credit report may delay, interfere with, or prohibit the timely approval of any subsequent request or application you make regarding a new loan, credit, mortgage, or any other account involving the extension of credit.

 A security freeze does not apply to a person or entity, or its affiliates, or collection agencies acting on behalf of the person or entity, with which you have an existing account that requests information in your credit report for the purposes of reviewing or collecting the account.
 Reviewing the account includes activities related to account maintenance, monitoring, credit line increases, and account upgrades and enhancements.